TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.6.8 =
+* Added options to specify custom images for expand and collapse icons

 = 5.8.6.7 =
 * Fixed issue with link category list not appearing correctly when selecting in Multi-select list mode
 * Added warning for users who do not have any link categories in their install